 - Preheat the oven to 425°F, and line a baking sheet with a silicone baking mat or parchment paper.

 - In a medium bowl, whisk together the flour, baking powder, and salt.
 Whisk in the orange zest.
 Cut in the butter with a pastry cutter or the back of a fork until the mixture resembles fine crumbs.
-Stir in the Greek yogurt, honey, orange juice, and vanilla.
+Make a well in the center.
+Pour in the Greek yogurt, honey, orange juice, and vanilla.
+Stir until just incorporated.
 Fold in the diced cranberries with a spatula.

-- Using a spatula, shape the dough into a ¾” tall circle on the prepared baking sheet, and brush with the milk.
-Slice the circle into 8 triangular segments with a sharp knife.
+- Using a spatula, shape the dough into a ¾” tall circle on the prepared baking sheet.
+Brush the tops and sides with the milk.
+Slice the circle into 8 triangular segments with a sharp knife (but don’t separate them!).
 Bake at 425°F for 18-21 minutes, or until the tops are lightly golden.
 Cool on the pan for 5 minutes before transferring to a wire rack.

 You may also like Amy’s other recipes…